 - Cut costs

-Management can grow a company’s bottom line, first and foremost, by growing its top line and keeping expenses from rising.
+First, management can grow a company’s bottom line by growing its top line and keeping expenses from rising.

 But since the bottom line reflects the company’s management of its fixed costs and expenses, you can also:

-Top and bottom line growth often diverge in mature companies, where cost control measures and plateauing sales can cause earnings to grow faster than revenues.
-However, this is unsustainable over the longer term, since there are only just so many costs that can be cut.
+Top and bottom line growth often diverges in mature companies, where cost control measures and plateauing sales can cause earnings to grow faster than revenues.
+However, this is unsustainable over the longer term since only so many costs can be cut.

 Similarly, if revenues grow consistently faster than earnings, something is amiss.
 Costs may be out of control or management has become complacent.